 By visiting this historical house that is now turned into a museum, you can have a unique experience.
 There are a lot to see and a lot more to learn.

 Without the shadow of a doubt, visiting Gurten is a must when you are spending time in the beautiful Bern.
 This fabulous place is known among the locals as the most scenic and relaxing part of the city that also has the most pleasant weather in Bern.

-Gurten is a spectacular hill located just outside of the Bern that overlooks the city and its beauty, and in the same time offers a fantastic view to the magnificent Bernese Alps.
-The green color of the nature is so picturesque that people usually consider Gurten Hill as a destination for a one-day visit.
+Gurten is a spectacular hill located just outside of Bern that overlooks the city and its beauty, and at the same time offers a fantastic view of the magnificent Bernese Alps.
+The green color of nature is so picturesque that people usually consider Gurten Hill as a destination for a one-day visit.

 It is some kind of local attraction as a lot of tourists do not take it into account.
 So you can pay a visit to this shining emerald without being afraid of seeing a lot of crowd in there.
 Taking hikes in the tracks of the hill and having barbecues are among the popular activities you can have in this amazing place, while just enjoying the view is not something you can skip.

 In order to reach Gurten Hill, you can simply catch the funicular by the Aare in Wabern.
 The path it will take is scenic and can be considered as an attraction itself.